This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Bake for 10 minutes, then lower the temperature to 350°F and bake for 15 minutes more.
-The puffs are done when they are lightly browned and the insides are hollow.
+- Bake for 10 minutes, then lower the temperature to 350°F and bake for 15 minutes more.
+The puffs are done when lightly browned and the insides are hollow.
+Pull out of the oven and use a toothpick or thin skewer to poke a hole in each shell.
 Let the puffs cool completely.

-• While the puffs cool, beat cream with a hand mixer, or by hand using a wire whisk, until firm peaks form.
+- While the puffs cool, beat cream with a hand mixer or wire whisk, until firm peaks form.
 Beat in the powdered sugar a little at a time until the whipped cream is as sweet as you prefer.

-• When puffs are cool, split each cream puff in half using a serrated knife.
+- When the puffs are cool, split each cream puff in half using a serrated knife.

 Video